susen325/RISC_project/RISCV-3stage/RISCV-3stage-main/Dynamic Execution Engin/with_buffer/readme.md

 💻 Simulation Guide
 Before generating physical hardware, the architecture should be verified using Vivado's behavioral simulator.
+0. UPLOAD ALL VERILOG FILES ON VIVADO (for simulation add in simulation sources,for implementation add in design sources)

 1. Load the Assembly
 Write your RISC-V assembly test gauntlet and convert it to 32-bit Hex machine code.